 Just go to the Edit Post page, scroll down, and locate the Unauthorized Access section.
-Then pick Custom from the dropdown Unauthorized Message and enter your message.
+Then pick Custom from the dropdown Unauthorized Message, and enter your text.

 You can also add images and links, and format text.

-Now, if you check the Posts > All Posts section in the dashboard, you'll find that posts matching the protection rule you’ve set up are marked as only accessible to a membership titled “Membership” in the Access column.
+There you’ll find that posts matching the protection rule you’ve set up are marked as only accessible to a membership titled “Membership” in the Access column.

 You can set up limited access under MemberPress > Settings > General in the WordPress dashboard: